-Laminar flame speed and autoignition properties of gasoline play key role in the overall performance of spark-ignition and modern engines.
-Since gasoline is a complex fuel containing hundreds of species, it is not feasible to model all components present in gasoline.
-Researchers tend to employ surrogates, comprising of few components, that mimic targeted physical and chemical properties of gasoline.
-Detailed kinetic models of the surrogates can still be prohibitively large for CFD simulations and/or fuel-screening studies.
-For fuel-engine optimization efforts, it is highly desirable to have simple methods which can be used to accurately predict autoignition and laminar flame speed of real fuels.
-In this work, a laminar flame speed correlation is proposed for typical gasolines.
+Gasoline is a complex fuel containing hundreds of species, and, therefore, it is quite difficult to model all components present in gasoline.
+Alternatively, researchers tend to employ simpler surrogates that mimic targeted physical and chemical properties of gasoline.
+Two properties of gasoline, i.e., autoignition and laminar flame speed, play key role in the overall performance of spark-ignition and modern engines.
+For fuel-engine optimization, it is very important to have simple models which can accurately predict autoignition and laminar flame speed of gasoline.
+In this work, universal laminar flame speed correlation is proposed for typical gasolines.
 This correlation is based on Monte-Carlo simulations of randomly generated mixtures comprising of 21 gasoline-relevant molecules.
-Laminar flame speed of each molecule is numerically computed over a wide range of thermodynamic conditions using detailed chemical kinetic models, and flame speed of each mixture is estimated with a suitable mixing rule.
-The proposed correlation is validated against experimentally-measured laminar flame speeds of various gasoline fuels.
+Laminar flame speed of each molecule is numerically computed over a wide range of thermodynamic conditions using detailed chemical kinetic models, while flame speed of each mixture is estimated using a mixing rule.
+The proposed universal correlation is validated against experimentally-measured laminar flame speed of various gasoline fuels.